jeansebastiannino/KHC-Financial-Model/README.md

 # README: Projected Financial Model (2026E-2030E) The Kraft Heinz Company (KHC)
 *Read this in [Spanish](KHC_Financial_Model_2026E-2030E_README_ES.md)*
 ## 1. Introduction and Scope
 This document describes the structure and key projection assumptions (drivers) of the three-statement financial model for The Kraft Heinz Company (KHC).
-This model was developed in Excel with AI technical support, using the Annual Report Form 10-K 2025 submitted to the SEC as the single source of historical data for the 2023A-2025A period.
+This model was developed in Excel with AI technical support, using the [Texto](KHC_Annual_Report_10K_2025.pdf) submitted to the SEC as the single source of historical data for the 2023A-2025A period.
 Its purpose is to project the company's financial statements for five years (2026E-2030E), complying with financial standards and ensuring a perfectly balanced balance sheet.

 ## 2. Model Structure
 An integrated three-statement financial model was implemented, structured through logical Schedules and driver-based to project future performance based on historical trends, efficiency metrics, regulatory parameters, and normalization adjustments: